TKh12

 There were other minor variations, such as smokestack (initially fitted with

-as well as several boiler details.
-Class 97 proper had several derivatives,
+several boiler details.
+Class 97 proper had several derivatives, which

 had boiler pressure increased to 12 bar and larger, 1000 mm drivers; -